-Match your baby’s head to the hole in the centre of the pillow, so the pressure is distributed evenly across the whole skull.
+Match your baby’s head to the groove in the centre of the pillow, so the pressure is distributed evenly across the whole skull.

 During breastfeeding, the baby remains in the same position, pressing its little head against the mother’s arm, for a long time.
 This position could lead to positional Plagiocephaly or worsen an existing one.
-For this reason it is a good idea to prevent Plagiocephaly at any time of the day, even during breastfeeding.
+Thanks to Koala Perfect Head Breastfeeding, your baby’s head will be supported at all times, even during breastfeeding.

 Of course, when using artificial feeding the baby’s head always remains in a supine position and often the mother’s arms are not alternated.
-This behaviour can lead to an increased chance of positional Plagiocephaly, which is why KPHB is even more useful in this case.
+This could lead to an increased chance of positional Plagiocephaly.

 Of course, Koala Hugs is a useful support for the mother, to avoid tilting her back towards the baby during breastfeeding, but it cannot give the right support to the baby’s head, which must still rest on the mother’s arm.
 Here comes KPH Breastfeeding to the rescue!

-The pillow is completely removable and is sold with a second pillowcase, so you can wash the pillowcase but not the pillow, please note that memory foam is not washable in water.
+The pillow is completely removable and is sold with a spare pillowcase, so you can wash the pillowcase but not the pillow, please note that memory foam is not washable in water.

 Of course, Koala Perfect Head Breastfeeding is suitable for use during natural breastfeeding, artificial breastfeeding, in the rugby position or lying down.
 It really does adapt to every need.